tomaszwojcik/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

 title: Android authentication against Google App Engine
 categories: [google-app-engine, android]
 ---
-Recently I was a part of project consisting of Google App Engine server side and Android mobile client.
-Our main goal was to provide as much SSO as possible so we decided to use same Google accounts both on the server and the client.

-This post covers the whole client side authentication - retrieving Google account, invalidating and refreshing the token, receiving cookies from the server and using it for accessing server resources via HttpClient.
+In this post I will cover Android and Google App Engine client side authentication - retrieving Google account, invalidating and refreshing the token, receiving cookies from the server and using them for accessing server resources via HttpClient.

 ## Retrieving Google account and authentication token